japila-books/spark-sql-internals/docs/spark-sql-Column.md

 [[creating-instance]]
 [[expr]]
-`Column` represents a column in a link:spark-sql-Dataset.adoc[Dataset] that holds a Catalyst link:spark-sql-Expression.adoc[Expression] that produces a value per row.
+`Column` represents a column in a link:spark-sql-Dataset.adoc[Dataset] that holds a Catalyst link:expressions/Expression.md[Expression] that produces a value per row.

 NOTE: A `Column` is a value generator for every row in a `Dataset`.